AdobeDocs/commerce-knowledge-base.en/help/support-tools/site-wide-analysis-tool/swat-faq.md

 ## Who receives the automated monthly Site-Wide Analysis Tool reports?

-Currently, those customers with a low SWAT Health Index (at or below the currently set performance threshold), will receive a monthly Site-Wide Analysis Tool Report for their Production environment through the support ticket system.
+Currently, those customers with a low Site-Wide Analysis Tool Health Index (at or below the currently set performance threshold), will receive a monthly Site-Wide Analysis Tool Report for their Production environment through the support ticket system.

 ## Who receives the automated quarterly Site-Wide Analysis Tool reports?